Poland proposes tightening 5G security standards

 In 2020, Poland would make legal changes allowing it to exclude certain products or suppliers from its network.

-Poland said it was also in favour of introducing an EU certification scheme for 5G equipment, with only certified products used in critical infrastructure and by key telecommunications operators.
+Poland said it was also in favor of introducing an EU certification scheme for 5G equipment, with only certified products used in critical infrastructure and by key telecommunications operators.

+Play Communications, the biggest mobile operator in Poland, whose network relies heavily on Huawei equipment, said introducing a certification scheme could result in higher equipment prices and a slowdown in implementing 5G technology.

+“...we have great concerns related to the introduction of the obligation to certify hardware and software,” the company said in an e-mailed response to Reuters.

+Orange Polska, a unit of France’s Orange, and T-Mobile, a unit of Deutsche Telekom, declined to comment, while Cyfrowy Polsat did not respond to a request for a comment.

-In April Poland’s deputy digital minister in charge of cyber security, told Reuters that Warsaw was considering raising security standards and setting restrictions for fifth generation, or 5G, networks.
-(Reporting by Anna Koper; Editing by Agnieszka Barteczko and Kirsten Donovan)
+In April, Poland’s deputy digital minister in charge of cyber security, told Reuters that Warsaw was considering raising security standards and setting restrictions for fifth generation, or 5G, networks.